gbeckers/Darr/README.rst

 DiskArray is a Python library for storing numeric data arrays in a format that is as open and simple as possible.
 It is primarily designed for scientific use cases, when accessibility of data is of fundamental importance.
-But of course there are other situations it which it can be useful.
+It also provides easy and fast memory-mapped read/write access to such disk-based data, using `NumPy indexing`_, and allows for the flexible use of metadata.

-DiskArray avoids tool- or library-specific data formats, aiming to make your numeric data easily readable by others, or by yourself in the distant future when you will likely use other data tools.
-In addition to storing the data in an accessible way, it saves a clear text description of how exactly the data is stored, and provides example code to read the data in a variety of current analysis tools.
+To avoid tool- or library-specific data formats, DiskArray is exclusively based on self-explaining flat binary and text files.
+It automatically generates and saves a clear text description of how exactly the data is stored, and provides example code to read the specific data in a variety of current scientific data tools.

-Further, DiskArray provides easy and fast memory-mapped read/write access to such disk-based data, using `NumPy indexing`_, and allows for the flexible use of metadata.

 DiskArray is open source and freely available under the `New BSD License`_ terms.

 Version: 0.1

+DiskFile is BSD licensed (BSD 3-Clause License).
+(c) 2018, Gabriël Beckers

 .. contents::